Looking for a way to add a live Ajax search to your WordPress site without a plugin?

 Step 1: Install and Activate SearchWP on Your Site

-After downloading, copy your SearchWP license key on the same page.
+Then, press the Download SearchWP button and save the plugin’s ZIP file to your computer.
+After downloading, you should also copy your SearchWP license key on the same page.
 You’ll need it further to activate the plugin on your site.

 Once you activate your license, you’re ready to move to the next step and install the Live Search extension.